 While it’s possible to sort out the logistics yourself, you can take the stress out of moving your belongings to Spain by employing a relocation company.
-Most relocation companies offer door-to-door services, covered everything from packaging your goods to picking them up from the airport (or container port) and taking them directly to your new home.
-This can be particularly useful if you’re undertaking a complicated or stressful move, such as involving a long distance or several forms of transport.
+Most relocation companies offer door-to-door services, covering everything from packaging your goods to picking them up, and taking them directly to your new home.
+This is particularly useful if you’re undertaking a stressful move.

 Time frames for booking a moving company

-The best relocation companies book up in advance, so if you’re in search of a full door-to-door service, it’s recommended you start looking for a company around three months before your intended move date.
+The best relocation companies book up in advance.
+If you’re in search of a full door-to-door service, start looking for a company around three months before your move date.

 Packing and international moving companies

 Relocation companies will offer a professional packing service.
 This is useful for several reasons.
 Firstly, it means you’ll be comprehensively insured (some companies only offer insurance on goods packed themselves).
-Secondly, a professional packer will be able to condense your items into a smaller space and, finally, you’ll have greater peace of mind that your belongings will arrive safely.
+Secondly, a professional packer can condense your items into a smaller space and, finally, you’ll have greater peace of mind that your belongings will arrive safely.

 DIY versus using a relocation company

-There’s nothing stopping you from organising the logistics yourself and skipping the middle man completely.
-Be aware, though, that organising a move isn’t for everyone and there’s a reason good removal professionals are high in demand.
+There’s nothing stopping you from organizing the logistics yourself and skipping the middle man completely.
+Be aware, though, that organizing a move isn’t for everyone.
+There’s a reason good removal professionals are high in demand.

 If you’re thinking of going the DIY route, ask yourself the following questions before getting quotes.